frederic-perez/AmE-dictionary/dictionary.md

 __judgmental__ :pencil2:
 __judgments__ _Legal judgments._
 __jug__ _n_ :two: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._
-__juggernaut__ _Jinx-killing juggernaut._
-__juggernaut__ _n_ :seven::dart: Juggernaut means a massive force.
+__juggernaut__ _n_ :eight::dart: Juggernaut means a massive force.
 If the army marching into your country is a juggernaut, you're doomed.
-If you're trying to market a new Cola product, you're up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one.
+If you're trying to market a new Cola product, you're up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one. _Jinx-killing juggernaut._
 __juice boxes__ :camera:
 __juke__ _I was looking in my mirror and saw him juke to the right._
 __julep__ :two::hammer: